-Please include a letter of application, CV and contact information for three professional references.
+Please provide a current resume, cover letter addressing your interest in the position, and names and contact information for three references.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.

 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply, and does not discriminate on the basis of any protected status, including veteran and disability status.
 The University is committed to providing reasonable accommodations to applicants and employees with disabilities.
 To request an accommodation in connection with the application process, please contact us at firstname.lastname@example.org or 541-346-5112.